5 Speed Exercises in Football for Your Training

 Speed Exercises for Soccer in Physical Trainers' Routines

-1. Sprints with Change of Directions.
+1. Sprints with direction changes

 This exercise enhances acceleration, directional control, and reaction.